gargolario/gargolario.github.io/_posts/2017-10-12-grub2-setting-default-boot-os.md

  - cut
 ---

 If we have more than one OS in our HD or SSD (either dual or multi boot) we may find ourselves in the scenario where, depending on a number of reasons, the default boot OS is not the one we want or changes when a major upgrade takes place.
-However, we can tell **grub2** to boot always the same OS (instead of manually change it ourselves during **grub2**'s timeout screen).
+However we can tell **grub2** to boot always the same OS (to avoid changing it ourselves during **grub2**'s timeout screen).
 To do this, we have to check on **/boot/grub/grub.cfg** & do some tweaking on **/etc/default/grub**.

-## Checking what OSs are available at boot (/boot/grub/grub.cfg)
+## Checking how many boot OS entries we have in <span style="color:darkblue">**/boot/grub/grub.cfg**</span>

-We will run the following command to grep the relevant information in lines starting with *menuentry*:
+We will run the following command (to grep the relevant information — *field \#2* in lines starting with *menuentry*):

 ```bash
 grep "^menuentry" /boot/grub/grub.cfg |cut -d "'" -f2